 Yes, military reservists are eligible to participate if in a reserve component of the Armed Forces including the National Guard.
 However, your military training or service will not satisfy the NHSC SP service commitment.

-How do we determine if you are ineligible?
+How do you determine if I'm ineligible?

 We consider you ineligible if you are: